drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 ### units_translation

-Dictionary.
+Dictionary

 Maps Redfish schema units to units as you want them to appear in the documentation.

 ## Boilerplate intro file